What if my bachelor's degree is in a field other than communicative disorders or speech-language-hearing?

 I took the GRE and had it sent to KU last year.
 Does the admissions office have this or do I need to send my scores again when I apply?

 You do not have to resend your GRE scores.
 Your GRE scores are already stored in the admissions database and will automatically transfer to our application system when you apply.

 I took the GRE more than once.
-Which scores should I upload for the online application?
+Which scores should I send to KU?

 My cumulative GPA is below a 3.0.
 Do I have a chance to be admitted?

 KU requires a 3.0 overall GPA for admission to a graduate program.
 In some limited cases, exceptional applicants may be considered for provisional admission.